Alabama Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Alabama surplus lines market accounted for $452.1 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Alabama surplus lines market accounted for $529.8 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Alabama as measured by direct property/casualty incurred losses, were $3.9 billion.
-Life insurance claims and benefits payouts in Alabama totaled $4.9 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Alabama as measured by direct property/casualty incurred losses, were $4.1 billion.
+Life insurance claims and benefits payouts in Alabama totaled $5.4 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 The total value of insured coastal property in Alabama was $118.2 billion in 2012, accounting for 13 percent of the state’s total insurance property exposure, according to AIR Worldwide Corporation.
 Three of the 10 costliest hurricanes in U.S. history have impacted Alabama: hurricanes Katrina and Rita in 2005 and Hurricane Ivan in 2004.
-Alabama is also prone to tornadoes and wildfires (see tables).
+Alabama is also prone to tornadoes and wildfires.
+In April 2011 a devastating outbreak of tornadoes in Tuscaloosa killed 238 and destroyed 5,300 homes.
+Alabama ranked 12th in the nation for the number of tornadoes in 2015 with 32 storms.
+The state ranked fourth for the number of wildfires with 3,198 fires that burned 47,380 acres.

 STATE BY STATE COMPARISON TABLES